Atamarado/tensorflow2/src/008_DnCNN_v3/README.md

-Alternative version of project 006.
-The results are a bit worse, in enchange of a boost of performance.
+Improved version of project 004.
+Now, it denoises RGB images and the output images have 200 x 200 resolution.
 The dataset used is faces, located in the folder /src/datasets.
 You'll find all relevant info there.

 This project is based in 3 .py files:
     1_generate_data.py: Data is read from mnist number dataset and adapted to the problem.
 Generates files x_test, x_train, y_test, y_train.